suyaseongi/smedje.xyz/themes/risotto/README.md

 ## Configure

-To use the theme, add `theme = 'risotto'` to your site's `config.toml`, or `theme: risotto` to your `config.yaml`.
+To use the theme, add `theme = 'risotto'` to your site's `hugo.toml`, or `theme: risotto` to your `hugo.yaml`.

-See `exampleSite/config.toml` for the theme-specific parameters you need to add to your site's `config.toml` or `config.yaml` to configure the theme.
+See `exampleSite/config.toml` for the theme-specific parameters you need to add to your site's `hugo.toml` or `hugo.yaml` to configure the theme.

 ### Colour schemes